Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Conclusions and discussion

 \item The time-averaged spectra also show the importance of the accretion rate and the magnetic field strength in deciding the radiative properties of the accretion flow.
 The area under the spectra, or the total luminosity, increases with both the accretion rate as well as the magnetic field strength.
 For higher accretion rates and lower magnetic field cases, the black body component dominates the peak of the emission spectra.
 For lower accretion rates and higher magnetic field cases, the synchrotron dominates the peak of the emission spectra.

-\item To understand the contribution of the inverse-Compton process in the emission spectra, we calculate the average coronal temperature $(<\Theta_e>_c)$.
-We find that $<\Theta_e>_c$ is anti-correlated with the accretion rate, whereas it is correlated with the strength of the magnetic field. \end{itemize}
+\item To understand the contribution of the inverse-Compton process in the emission spectra, we calculate the average coronal temperature $(\langle \Theta_e \rangle_c)$.
+We find that $\langle \Theta_e \rangle_c$ is anti-correlated with the accretion rate, whereas it is correlated with the strength of the magnetic field. \end{itemize}

 Based on our study, we find that the accretion rate and the magnetic field strength both play a vital role in deciding the spectral states of an accretion flow.
 We summarise our understanding of accretion flow in terms of accretion rate limits, magnetic field strength limits, possible spectral states, and characteristics of the outflow in table \ref{tab-02}.
 The table shows a possible link between the accretion rates and the magnetic field strength with the disc winds.
-Many studies have speculated such bell-shaped behaviour of the accretion rate profile during an outburst \citep[e.g.,][]{Esin-etal1997,Ferreira-etal2006,Kylafis-Belloni2015,Kumar-Yuan2022}.
-Also, observations of MAXI J1820+070 show polarised emission in the rising hard state, whereas they show unpolarised emission during the soft and decaying hard state.
+Many studies have speculated such a bell-shaped behaviour of the accretion rate profile during an outburst \citep[e.g.,][]{Esin-etal1997,Ferreira-etal2006,Kylafis-Belloni2015,Kumar-Yuan2022}.
+Also, observations of MAXI J1820+070 show polarised emission in the rising hard state, whereas they show unpolarised emission during the soft and decaying hard states.
 These facts hint that magnetic field configuration is possibly structured and strong during the rising phase, and the same is weak and unstructured in the decaying phase.
-Such observations can be can only be comprehended if the magnetic field contribution varies over the timeline of the outburst.
+Such observations can only be comprehended if the magnetic field contribution varies over the timeline of the outburst.
+At the end, we want to mention that our simulations are performed with axisymmetric consideration.
+It is well known that asymmetric MRI can not keep dynamo going for a long time (e.g., Cowling's anti-dynamo theory \cite{Cowling1933}).
+Accordingly, a full 3D simulation is better for studying the long-term behaviour of accretion flows.
+To make our study consistent, we only simulate up to $t=30,000\,t_g$, however with a mean-field dynamo approach, we could accomplish 3D dynamo effects with less numerical cost \citep[e.g.,][]{Parker1955, Krause1980, Sadowski-etal2015}.
+We plan to do such studies in the future.
+Finally, in this study, the impacts of radiation in the accretion flow are considered in terms of radiative cooling, which is a straightforward and computationally efficient \citep[e.g.,][]{Fragile-Meier2009,Dibi-etal2012, Yoon-etal2020}.
+However, despite being far more computationally expensive, an M1 closure \citep{Sadowski-etal2017, Chael-etal2018, Chael-etal2019} or a Monte-Carlo scheme \citep{Ryan-etal2017,Ryan-etal2018,Dexter-etal2021} treatments are more suitable for examining the fluid dynamics coupling with the radiation field.
+We plan to implement such complicated schemes in our future studies.
+Additionally, we would like to mention that due to the short simulation time ($30000\,t_g~147.6\times M_{\rm BH}/10M_\odot$ milliseconds) and the absence of Compton scattering process, we do not study the detailed x-ray variability features (e.g., QPOs) in this study.
+Although they are crucial aspects for deciphering physics, BH-XRBs in the outburst state can be studied separately in the future with the appropriate framework.